Bissulfosuccinimidyl suberate: Deuterated BS3

-The deuterated crosslinker bis(sulfosuccinimidyl) 2,2,7,7-suberate-d4 is the "heavy" BS3 crosslinking agent that contains 4 deuterium atoms.
-When used in mass spectrometry studies, BS3-d4 provides a 4 dalton shift compared to crosslinked proteins with the non-deuterated analog (BS3-d_{0}).
+The deuterated crosslinker bis(sulfosuccinimidyl) 2,2,7,7-suberate-d4 is the "heavy" BS3 crosslinking agent that contains four deuterium atoms.
+When used in mass spectrometry studies, BS3-d4 provides a 4 Da shift compared to crosslinked proteins with the non-deuterated analog (BS3-d_{0}).
 Thus, "heavy" and "light" crosslinker analogs can be used for isotopically labeling protein and peptides in mass spectrometry research applications.